kevinrfoster/ecob2000_lab3/README.md

   - look for classified observations near it
   - guess that it is like its neighbors

+We can understand the k-nn method without any statistics more complicated than means (of subgroups) and standard deviations.

+We will compare this k-nn technique with a simple OLS regression.

-We’ll zoom into groups.
+We’ll split into groups.
 You get the rest of the class to prepare and will write up results in homework.
-I had posted the 20-min lecture already but don’t worry if you haven’t watched that yet or read the notes, you can do that over the week ahead.
+I had posted a video of the lecture already.

 The idea here is to try to classify people into neighborhood.
 You’ve probably done this in your ordinary life: meet someone and guess what